 [Al had started back to the Central Station from the LR-Cubed but now stops.]117:32:33 McCandless: And bear in mind that you told me that you started with charge number zero.
 So zero to 20 is 21 charges, and we come out even.

 117:32:43 Mitchell: Yeah, I understand that.
 I've never seen one fire on zero before.
+(Pause) (Subvocal) Okay.
 (Pause) Of course, I've never fired flight hardware before.
 (Pause)

-117:33:09 McCandless: Ed, now are you both holding still for the calibration here?
+117:33:09 McCandless: Ed and Al, are you both holding still for the calibration here?

 117:33:15 Shepard: Affirmative.
 (Long Pause) Fans and the pumps are running on our PLSS.